arjunrmakwana/LZW_Compression_C_Implementation/README.md

 and fast, dynamic memory allocation is not possible on FPGAs and so one has to resort to having a purely C implemenation.

-This implementation can be made faster by implementing a hash table instead of a brute force table, or a red-black tree structure for CPUs.
+This implementation can be made faster by implementing a hash table or a red-black tree instead of a brute force table for CPUs.
 For FPGAs, it can be made faster by implementing the lookup table in the form of associative memory.